Vieirarafa/fend/projects/evaluate-news-nlp/README.md

 # Evaluare news NLP Project
-This is a project made by me for Udacity Front end Nano degree.
+This is a project I made for the Udacity Front end Nanodegrees.

 ## Table of Contents